ibm-cloud-docs/vpc/limitations.md

 * Start/Stop actions are not registered under virtual server instance activity in the UI.
 * Activity Tracker logs (request logs and resource lifecycle event logs) are not available.
 * Updating the profile of a created instance is not supported.
+* The placement group of the instance can't be changed after an instance is provisioned with a placement group.
+You must delete the instance to remove it from the placement group.

 * We have temporarily suspended API support for creating new instances from an existing boot volume.
 For more information, see the [API change log](/docs/vpc?topic=vpc-api-change-log).